Choose another writer in this calendar:

 Rupert (Chawner) Brooke (1887-1915) |

-Promising English poet who died young in World War
+Promising English poet who died in World War

 taught classics and was a housemaster at Rugby School.
-In his childhood
+From him the

 Brooke immersed himself in English poetry and twice won the school